knowlesy/hashicorp/Packer/VSphere/README.md

 ## Packer
 Examples of using Packer

-This example demo's how to use packer with Vsphere TBC
+This example demo's how to use packer with Vsphere